munnep/vault_aws_standalone/README.md

 tag_prefix               = "vault1"                         # TAG prefix for names to easily find your AWS resources region                   = "eu-north-1"                     # Region to create the environment
 vpc_cidr                 = "10.234.0.0/16"                  # subnet mask that can be used
-dns_hostname             = "vault1"                         # DNS hostname for the TFE
+dns_hostname             = "vault1"                         # DNS hostname for the Vault server
 dns_zonename             = "aws.munnep.com"                 # DNS zone name to be used
 certificate_email        = "patrick.munne@hashicorp.com"    # Your email address used by TLS certificate registration
 public_key               = "ssh-rsa AAAAB3Nza"              # The public key for you to connect to the server over SSH